Legend Of The Marble Cat

 had anyone actually seen the Spirit of the Forest,

-they were not frightened.
+but oddly, they were not frightened.

-She spoke, “You are all my children and I love you.
+She spoke, “You are all my children, and I love you.

 Even the Jackal is one of my children,